persidastricl/persidastricl/README.md

 ## Data Structures

-There are three main data structures that I wanted to use in a similar way to clojure: vectors, maps, and sets.
+There are three main data structures that I wanted to have/use in a similar way to clojure: vectors, maps, and sets.
 There are both persistent and transient versions of these data structures.

 ### Vectors